 If you’re a nursing student or a nurse with tattoos, don’t panic!
 The most important thing to do is simply plan ahead.

-If you’re starting nursing school, look into the school’s policies regarding tattoos and piercings ahead of time.
+If you’re starting the job hunt, check the dress code policy of the facility you want to work at to verify the rules on tattoos ahead of time.
 Find out if they allow tattoos at all and, if they do, what their cover-up policy is.

 Additionally, if you’re thinking about getting some ink in the future, consider putting the tattoo in a spot that would be covered by scrubs.
-Since the policies regarding tattoos and nursing vary greatly, it’s better to be safe than sorry.
+Since the policies regarding nurses and tattoos vary greatly, it’s better to be safe than sorry.
 So, it’s best to get tattooed in a spot that can be easily covered up when needed.

 Advantages of Tattoos in Nursing